SecurityEncryption

 PII Hashing

-When PII hashing is enabled in the Org Data Layer, specified fields are hashed with SHA-256 before being delivered to vendor APIs:
+When PII hashing is enabled in the Org Data Layer, specified fields are hashed with SHA-256 before being delivered to vendor APIs.
+Values are lowercased and trimmed before hashing to ensure consistent results.

 PII hashing is one-way.
 The original value cannot be recovered from the hash.
 Ensure you have the raw data stored in your own systems if you need it for other purposes.